In this Reaper DAW review article, we’re going to take a comprehensive beginners look at Reaper.

 The trim button opens up a world of creative automation.
 You would be surprised at how many things can be automated.

 Another huge topic is editing.
 No matter how good you are as a player, things won’t match up perfectly time-wise and there will be sections that you will want to move, adjust or overdub for one reason or another.
 Editing can be as simple as drag-and-drop, or more fine-tuned with the nudge feature.
-There are many options in regard to the process of recording.
+There are many options regarding the process of recording.

 Hopefully, this article has helped you get a basic idea of how to use Reaper and given your avenues of exploration to pursue further.
-If you decide to give Reaper free a try, you wil benefit from the relatively easy learning curve.
+If you decide to give Reaper DAW free a try, you will benefit from the relatively easy learning curve.
 Plus, they have a 60-day free trial.

-I believe the full version includes some free upgrades and there is a lot of help available online for learning.
-Just search: Reaper or reaper tutorial 2018, reaper daw wiki and reaper tutorial midi inside out.
+The full version includes some free upgrades and there is a lot of help available online for learning.
+Just search: Reaper DAW or reaper tutorial reaper daw wiki and reaper tutorial midi inside out.
 Its usage of VST plug-ins means you have access to a host of well-known tools.